davidavdav/GaussianMixtures.jl/README.md

 Saving / loading a GMM
 ----------------------

-We have some temporary methods to save/retrieve a GMM in octave (and also Matab, which is a trademark and not very much liked by us) compatible format, with names resembling those in the good-old `netlib' implementation from Nabney and Bishop.
+We have some temporary methods to save/retrieve a GMM in Octave (and also Matlab, which is a trademark and not very much liked by us) compatible format, with names resembling those in the good-old `netlib' implementation from Nabney and Bishop.

 At some point we might move towards a more general HDF5 format, perhaps JLD.